pfrazee/nquery/README.md

 # `n$` - local.js service wrapper to jQuery

 Uses HTTPL requests to stream jQuery RPC operations between VM environments.
 The common use-case is to run the nQuery server on a page, then use the nQuery client in a Web Worker or RTC peer to remotely manipulate the DOM.
-Uses region-sandboxing and function whitelisting to control what clients can access in the DOM.
+Uses region-sandboxing and function whitelisting to control what clients can access.

 Depends on jquery and local.js.

 **In progress - the access control is unfinished.
-Going to take some time to get it secure.
 Handle with the appropriate ten-foot poles.**

 ## Examples